harkunovdmytro/angular-job-interview-questions/README.md

 <details>
 <summary>51.
 What are Angular elements?</summary>
 Angular elements are the same as JavaScript Custom Components or Web Components.
-It's Web platworm feaure that allows you to create your own html tag and control it with JavaScript
+It's Web platform feature that allows you to create your own html tag and control it with JavaScript
 </details>